-The application for the S4P summer program is now open.
+The application for the 2023 summer program is now Closed.
+However, we still take applications if you would like to join us for the Fall semester.
 Click here!

 Incoming Binghamton University students who have been invited to join Student Support Services are eligible to attend our S4P summer program.
 This is an opportunity for us to welcome you to SSS and help you prepare for your transition to Binghamton University.
 S4P runs for four weeks in conjunction with Binghamton University's Summer Session Term II.